mila-iqia/blocks/docs/index.rst

 Welcome to Blocks's documentation!
 ==================================
 Blocks is a framework that helps you build neural network models on top of Theano.
-It also helps you manage your model by doing error-checking, creating monitoring channels, and allowing for easy configuration of your model.
-Features
-include:
+Currently it supports and provides:

+* Constructing parametrized Theano operations, called "bricks"
+* Pattern matching to select variables and bricks in large models
+* A pipeline for loading and iterating over training data
+* Algorithms to optimize your model
+* Automatic creation of monitoring channels (*limited support*)
+* Application of graph transformations, such as dropout (*limited support*)

+In the feature we also hope to support:

+* Saving and resuming of training
+* Monitoring and analyzing values during training progress (on the training set as well as on test sets)
 * Dimension, type and axes-checking
-* Automatic creation of monitoring channels
-* Easy pattern matching to select the bricks you want in large graphs
-* Lazy initialization of bricks
-* Application of graph transformations, such as dropout

 Getting started
 ---------------